kuttaineh/hello/README.md

 ```
 cat>hello.zsh
 ```
-^this opens a new file named 'hello.zsh' for writing
+| What you input next is redirected to a file named 'hello.zsh'.
-* Press [return]
+* Press [return] ( on some keyboards the key is labeled Enter ).
-* Copy the following text and paste it into the open file in your terminal shell window:
+* Copy the following text and paste it into the terminal:
 ```
 #!/bin/zsh
 comm() { print $1; say $1; }